How to Create an Internal Knowledge Base: A Complete Guide

 Productivity & Performance Gets Better

 A study by Panopta shows that employees spend a shocking 5.3 hours every week waiting for the information they need to perform their jobs.
-This is a big productivity killer and impacts projects in more ways than you can imagine.
+This is a big productivity killer and impacts projects more than you can imagine.

 An internal knowledge base empowers employees with 24×7 access to your company policies, work processes, client information, and much more.

 This convenience of accessing information anytime they need saves employees from scouting for information across emails, Google Drive, and Word Docs.
-With information available at their fingertips, employees can utilize their time productively and make informed decisions at work.
+With information at their fingertips, employees can utilize their time productively and make informed decisions at work.

 Smooth Employee Training